Al Gore Doesn't Exhale or: How The Elitists Should Stop Worrying and Be the Change

 - Around the 20 min mark Gore presents a graph comparing CO2 and global temperature over the last 650,000 years.
 The two lines follow each other for most of that time, then the CO2 emissions jump dramatically so naturally the temperature... actually, he never shows what happened to temperature at the time the CO2 content jumped.
 Probably an editing error.

 - Around 54 mins in Gore lists diseases which are increasing, suggesting this is a result of climate change.
 Among those listed, Multi-drug Resistant TB.
 Huh.
 All this time I thought drug resistant diseases were caused by diseases adapting to the drugs we used to fight them.
 He also mentions the rapid spread of West Nile.
 A disease the seems to be causing about 100 deaths annually in the US.
-Pretty close to the number of people
+Pretty close to the number of people killed by lightning in the US each year.
+Surely there's a better example of our imminent doom out there.

 - Many people who argue the threat of climate change respond to my point that earth has been warming since the last ice age with "it's never happened this fast before."
 Gore helps me out here by pointing out that when an inland glacial sea spilled into the Atlantic the earth went from present day temperatures to an ice age in ten years.
 I owe you one Al.